danwalsh1/Agile-Project-Home-Automation/README.md

 	{"name":"kitchen","type":"lights","value":"0"}

 *NB value of "0" will depend on data received previously.
-Initially, value 0 is assigned*
+Initially, value 0 is assigned.*